Trending

 Julian Thorne

-New research shows that cat whiskers act as high-tech GPS sensors, helping cats 'see' smells by detecting tiny air currents and vibrations.
+New research shows that cat whiskers act as precision instruments that help cats track smells by detecting tiny changes in airflow and vibration.

 Vibrissal Micro-Anatomy